lderames/project1_sql/README.md

 - **Software Development & Deployment Profeciency:** Knowledge in development and deployment tools (GitLab, Kurbenetes, Airflow) indicates a lucrative crossover between data analysis and engineering, with a premium on skills that facilitate automation and efficient data pipeline management.

+-**Cloud Computing Experties:** Familiarity with cloud and data engineering tools (Elasticsearch, Databricks, GCP) underscores the growing importance of cloud-based environments, suggesting that cloud proficiency boosts earning potential in data analytics.

 |   Skills     | Avg Salary    |